Rakshit-Sharma-001/Case_Study_1-Danny_Diner/README.md

 All case study's requirements and resources are available on the challenge [website](https://8weeksqlchallenge.com/case-study-1/).

-Check out the sql file to find solutions along with the output images for better understanding.
+Check out the sql file for solutions along with the output images for better understanding.

 Any suggestions and ideas for code improvemnt and optimisation are welcome.
 All of the SQL work has been written in MySQL Workbench.